 Biography:

-Kate is a second-year PhD student in History.
+Kate is a second-year PhD candidate in History.
 She holds an MPhil in Economic and Social History from the University of Oxford and an AB in History from Princeton.
 Broadly, she is interested in social histories of development in twentieth-century Mexico, with a particular focus on questions of social reproduction and the politics of gendered labor.

 Project Title: Desequilibrios y Desigualdades: Development, Work, and Family in Twentieth-Century Mexico